yashhatwar/FFCSonTheGo/README.md

 Visit the website here [ffcsonthego.vatz88.in](https://ffcsonthego.vatz88.in)

-> Last updated for Fall Semester 2020-21
+> Last updated for Winter Semester 2020-21

 🔈 Old site used untill Winter Semester 2018-19 is archived at https://ffcsonthego-archive.vatz88.in/